lighttigerXIV/waymedia/README.md

 </div>

 # About
-This is a simple module for waybar.
-It looks for all active players.
-When the player isn't stopped it will show the proper metadata.
+These are two simple modules for waybar.
+It looks for all active players and when if sees something is playing it will show the proper metadata.
 If nothing was found it will hide itself.

 # Installation
 Clone the repository into a scripts directory in the waybar config directory.